kouame09/225_OS/README.md

 ## Authentication & Security

 - **Supabase Authentication**: Email/password and OAuth (GitHub)
-- **Location-Based Access**: Platform restricted to users in Côte d'Ivoire using IP geolocation
 - **Row Level Security**: Supabase RLS policies for data protection
 - **Secure Sessions**: JWT-based authentication

 ---

 ## Key Features Explained

-### Location Restriction
-The platform uses IP geolocation (via `ipapi.co`) to verify that users are accessing from Côte d'Ivoire.
-If not, authentication buttons are disabled with a clear message.

 ### Project Showcase
 Users can add their GitHub projects with: